 We always prefer backing up our important data – and for that we have many free backup software available.
-But have you ever backed up your Wireless Network Profile?
+But have you ever backed up your WiFi or Wireless Network Profile?

 Today we will show you how to Backup and Restore your Wireless Network Profiles in Windows.
 Windows 7 has an in-built feature that lets you do so very easily.
 To get started, you would need to have a USB storage device ready; it can be anything such as a USB Pen drive or any other Mass Storage device.